Battle of the Dnieper: Outcomes

-The Battle of the Dnieper was another defeat for the Wehrmacht that required it to restabilize the front further West.
+The Battle of the Dnieper was another defeat for the Wehrmacht that required it to restabilize the front further west.
 The Red Army, which Hitler hoped to contain at the Dnieper, forced the Wehrmacht's defences.
-Kyiv was recaptured and German troops lacked the forces to annihilate Soviet troops on the Lower Dnieper bridgeheads.
+Kiev was recaptured and German troops lacked the forces to annihilate Soviet troops on the Lower Dnieper bridgeheads.
 The west bank was still in German hands for the most part, but both sides knew that it would not last for long.

 Additionally, the Battle of the Dnieper demonstrated the strength of the Soviet partisan movement.
-The "rail war" operation staged during September and October 1943 struck German logistics very hard, creating heavy supply issues.
+The Rail War operation staged during September and October 1943 struck German logistics very hard, creating heavy supply issues.

-Incidentally, between 28 November and 1 December 1943 the Tehran conference was held between Winston Churchill, Franklin D. Roosevelt, and Stalin.
+Incidentally, between 28 November and 1 December 1943 the Tehran Conference was held between Winston Churchill, Franklin D. Roosevelt, and Stalin.
 The Battle of the Dnieper, along with other major offensives staged in 1943, certainly gave Stalin a dominant position for negotiating with his Allies.

 The Soviet success during this battle created the conditions for the follow-up Dnieper-Carpathian Offensive on the right-bank Ukraine, which was launched on 24 December 1943 from a bridgehead west of Kiev that was secured during this battle.
 The offensive brought the Red Army from the Dnieper all the way to Galicia (Poland), Carpathian Mountains and Romania, with Army Group South being split into two parts- north and south of Carpathians.